Decision making tools from sociocracy in this article

 I picked these three tools because, in our experience, these are the tools that our training participants bring into their companies and that stick the most.
 Try them and see what you think.

-Rounds are the most contagious tools of sociocracy.
+Rounds are the most contagious tools from sociocracy for improving the decision making.
 The basic idea is ridiculously simple: everyone gets a turn to speak, one by one.
 Yes, that’s it.
 (I promised easy, right?)

 The easiest way is to do rounds is to sit in a circle and follow a natural order by where people sit.
 When I see that the person next to me is speaking, I know I will have my turn next.
 That also helps people to mentally prepare for their turn.
 In online-meetings, we encourage facilitators to call on two people at a time so the second one can get ready.
 (Which also means they will have their contribution somewhat pre-sorted!)